2025–26 EHF Champions League

-The 2025–26 EHF Champions League is the 66th edition of Europe's premier club handball tournament, running from 10 September 2025 to 14 June 2026.
+The 2025–26 EHF Champions League was the 66th edition of Europe's premier club handball tournament, running from 10 September 2025 to 14 June 2026.

-SC Magdeburg are the defending champions.
+SC Magdeburg were the defending champions.
+Barça won their 12th title with a win Füchse Berlin.

 Format

-The tournament will run using the same format as the previous three seasons.
-The competition begins with a group stage featuring sixteen teams divided into two groups.
-Matches are played in a double round-robin system with home-and-away fixtures, fourteen in total for each team.
-In Groups A and B, the top two teams automatically qualify for the quarter-finals, with teams ranked third to sixth entering the playoff round.
+The tournament ran using the same format as the previous three seasons.
+The competition began with a group stage featuring sixteen teams divided into two groups.
+Matches were played in a double round-robin system with home-and-away fixtures, fourteen in total for each team.
+In Groups A and B, the top two teams automatically qualified for the quarter-finals, with teams ranked third to sixth entered the playoff round.

-The knockout stage includes four rounds: the playoffs, quarter-finals, and a final-four tournament comprising two semifinals and the final.
-In the playoffs, eight teams are paired against each other in two-legged home-and-away matches (third-placed in group A plays sixth-placed group B; fourth-placed group A plays fifth-placed group B, etc.).
-The four aggregate winners of the playoffs advance to the quarterfinals, joining the top-two teams of Groups A and B. The eight quarterfinalist teams are paired against each other in two-legged home-and-away matches, with the four aggregate winners qualifying to the final-four tournament.
+The knockout stage included four rounds: the playoffs, quarter-finals, and a final-four tournament comprising two semifinals and the final.
+In the playoffs, eight teams were paired against each other in two-legged home-and-away matches (third-placed in group A played sixth-placed group B; fourth-placed group A played fifth-placed group B, etc.).
+The four aggregate winners of the playoffs advanced to the quarterfinals, joining the top-two teams of Groups A and B. The eight quarterfinalist teams were paired against each other in two-legged home-and-away matches, with the four aggregate winners qualifying to the final-four tournament.

-In the final four tournament, the semifinals and the final are played as single matches at a pre-selected host venue.
+In the final four tournament, the semifinals and the final were played as single matches at a pre-selected host venue.

 Association ranking

-Ten of the sixteen teams competing in the group stage will be determined through the EHF association ranking for the 2024–25 season, based on the results of the three previous seasons.
+Ten of the sixteen teams competing in the group stage were determined through the EHF association ranking for the 2024–25 season, based on the results of the three previous seasons.
 The remaining six places will be awarded as wildcards.